 - or useless and easy to fire

-At the same time, the unemployment rate is still hovering around 8% and we all noted how ruthlessly employers let go of their employees at the first hint of recession (my wife was one of them).
+At the same time, the unemployment rate was still hovering around 8% and we all noted how ruthlessly employers let go of their employees at the first hint of recession (my wife was one of them).
 There’s almost a sense that you are lucky these days if you have ANY job.

 We live in an age of, for better or worse, at-will employment.
 Employer’s are free to discharge individuals “for good cause, or bad cause, or no cause at all,” and the employee is equally free to quit, strike, or otherwise cease work.